AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 ### 3.1 The Token Program

-In this section, you'll learn how to deploy a sample `Token` program to the Aleo Testnet from the Leo Playground.
+In this section, you'll learn how to deploy a sample `Token` program to Aleo Testnet from the Leo Playground.
 By the end of this section you'll be familiar with how to deploy your own privacy preserving program to Aleo.

 :::info